hepplerj/Dissertation/ch2.dissertation.Heppler.md

 continually refused to fund general obligation bonds.
-But with the city's rapidly expanding population and attendant needs to support the newcomer---mainly, infrastructure that included roads, utilities, and sewers--- the city needed to find someone to convince voters to support the measures they believed necessary for San Jose's growth.
+But with the city's rapidly expanding population and attendant needs to support the newcomer---mainly, infrastructure that included roads, utilities, and sewers---the city needed to find someone to convince voters to support the measures they believed necessary for San Jose's growth.

 The city council found that person in Anthony P. "Dutch" Hamann.
 Hamann epitomized San Jose's postwar pro-growth outlook.
 The forty-year-old former businessman, teacher, and oil company representative had a strong attachment to the city and solid connections throughout the community.^[@trounstine1982movers, 89.]
 A graduate of the University of Santa Clara, Hamann had not served in political office until he was appointed by the city council in 1950 in a split 4 to 3 vote.
 As the city began its drive for growth, Hamann hoped to avoid the fate that had befallen his home of Orange County in Southern California with many competing medium-sized cities.^["Hamann: San Jose's Growth Guru," *San Jose Mercury*, 1999.]
 He wanted San Jose to dominate the county, and thus avoid what he saw as petty competition among small towns.
 To grow and make available the funds to sustain growth, Hamann reasoned, the city needed to annex and tax.^[@matthews2003dreams, 96.]
 "You don't build a city by staying in a vacuum," Hamann declared.
-"You build, you sell. .
+"You build, you sell. .  . .
-. .
 And I was the gun for hire."^[Hamann quoted in @trounstine1982movers, 96.]

 And build San Jose did.
 The city approved over 1,400 annexations between 1945 and 1970 including many that were narrow strips---"shoestring"